Communities for Children Facilitating Partners Evidence-based programme profiles

 Psychologists, social workers or those working in the education and welfare sector.

-The Exploring Together programme is offered to families with children at primary school and pre-school.
+The Exploring Together program is offered to families with children at primary school and pre-school.

-Both programmes involve families participating in group work over 10 consecutive weeks, plus pre-group and post-group family interviews for assessment, evaluation and feedback.
-Group work consists of interactive parent-child groups plus separate concurrent groups for children and parents.
+Both programs involve families participating in group work over 10 consecutive weeks, plus pre-group and post-group family interviews for assessment, evaluation and feedback.
+Group work consists of interactive parent/carer-child groups plus separate concurrent groups for children and parents/carers.

 Leaders meet with the partners of the parent attending the group twice during the 10-week program.
 Leaders also meet with the children's teachers on two occasions during this period.